techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=108
 (4941)
 Select correct statement about RMI. (choose 1)

-a. allow programmers to develop distributed Java programs with the same syntax and semantics used for non-distributed programs.
+A. allow programmers to develop distributed Java programs with the same syntax and semantics used for non-distributed programs.

-b. use object serialization to marshal and unmarshal parameters, supporting true object-oriented polymorphism.
+B. use object serialization to marshal and unmarshal parameters, supporting true object-oriented polymorphism.

-c.
-RMI applications are often comprised of two separate programs: a server and a client.
+C. RMI applications are often comprised of two separate programs: a server and a client.

-d.
-All the above
+D. All the above

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: